 Some examples of very dated web design are:

-It’s not only how your website looks to deem it outdated, but your content also has a big impact too – it’s easy to become lazy and not update your website content (such as current events & recent work), visitors are likely to turn away quickly from your business!
+It’s not only how your website looks to deem it outdated, your content has a big imapct too – it’s easy to become lazy and not update your website content (such as current events & recent work), visitors are likely to turn away quickly from your business!

 This also applies to your social media platforms – if your website has a blog/latest news section, make sure new content is published regularly so that customers can see the website is active.

-Over the last decade, with the introduction of smart phones (and tablet devices) there has been a huge shift towards browsing whilst on the move.
+Over the last decade, with the introduction of smart phones (and tablet devices) there has been a huge shift towards browsing on the move – our ?? has changed….

 As of 2020, Mobile and tablet traffic combined make up more than half of all web traffic globally.
-Businesses can no longer disregard handheld devices and just have websites that perform and function on desktop/laptop computers.
+Businesses can no longer disregard hand held devices and just have websites that perform and function on dektop/laptop computers.

-To be a successful business you need to know when to adapt your brand identity with the times, asking questions such as ‘Is my current branding still suitable for my target audience’?
+To be a successful business you need to know when to adapt yoour brand identity with the times, asking questions such as ‘Is my current branding still suitable for my target audience’?